Static Maps

 If you have spatial questions you want to explore with your data, you’ll likely need to perform some kind of spatial analysis within a GIS.
 There are a couple GIS applications out there that can be downloaded from the web directly to your personal computer; these will be further described in Assembling Resources.
 Remember, you can alway email library.gis@ubc.ca

-or book a consult with the Research Commons’ GIS Team if you are not sure what your project will require.
+or book a consult with the Research Commons’ GIS Team if you are not sure what tools/software your project will require.

 Choropleth Maps